Causal-net category: Introduction

-Thinking alone this line, nothing would prevent us from viewing a free acyclic category as a categorical model of an affine CST, from viewing a causal-net as a model of a local coordinate chart (or a finite CST), and from viewing a morphism of causal-nets as a model of a coordinate transformation (or a CCM between finite CSTs).
-These similarities provide us a new vision of space-time, where a causal-net in a CST is analogous to an open set in a topological space, a morphism of causal-nets is analogous to a restriction of open sets.
-In this more topological scenario, causal-net condensation can be understood as a kind of cosheaf theory on CSTs.
+Thinking alone this line, nothing would prevent us from viewing a free acyclic category as a categorical model of an affine conformal space-time, from viewing a causal-net as a model of a local coordinate chart (or a finite conformal space-time), and from viewing a morphism of causal-nets as a model of a coordinate transformation (or a continuous causal-preserving mapping between finite conformal space-times).
+These similarities provide us a new vision of space-time, where a causal-net in a conformal space-time is analogous to an open set in a topological space, a morphism of causal-nets is analogous to a restriction of open sets.
+In this topological scenario, causal-net condensation can be understood as a kind of cosheaf theory on conformal space-times.
 We list these analogues in the following table.

-Reasonably, the construction of the category of causal curves of a CST and the construction of the path category of a topological space can be viewed, respectively, as a geometrical and a topological analogue of the Kleisli construction in category theory.
-We think that these analogies are neither accidental nor coincidental and these path constructions are in fact different aspects of one unified theme concerning the nature of space-time, gauge fields and the mathematical language of category theory.
+Reasonably, the construction of the category of causal curves of a conformal space-time and the construction of the path category of a topological space can be viewed, respectively, as a geometrical and a topological analogue of the Kleisli construction in category theory.
+We think that these analogies are not accidental and these path constructions are in fact different aspects of one unified theme concerning the nature of space-time, gauge fields and the mathematical language of category theory.

-As a brief summation, the slogan "graph theory = Kleisli category" just emphasizes the methodological aspect of these ideas, but what is more convictive should be its geometrical background.
-It is the categorification of CSTs that leads to this new categorical understanding of graph theory.
+As a brief summation, the slogan "graph theory = Kleisli category" just emphasizes the methodological aspect of these ideas, but what is more convincing should be its geometrical background.
+It is the categorification of conformal space-times that leads to this new categorical understanding of graph theory.
 A more intuitive and enlightening slogan would be stated as follows.